sm2828/InstagramMediaDownloader/readme.txt

 1. Clone this repository to your local machine.

-2. Open the script `download_images.py` in a text editor.
+2. Open the script `InstagramScraper.py` in a text editor.

-3. Replace the `username` variable with the Instagram username from which you want to download images.
+3. Run the script.

-4. Run the script using the following command:
+4. Enter the username in the terminal.

 5. The script will create a folder named `username_images` in the same directory and save the downloaded images there.

-## Note

-- The script handles both single-image posts and posts with multiple images (carousels).
-- Images are saved with filenames containing the post's date, username, and index (for multiple-image posts).
-- If there is a video in the post, it will download the thumbnail image of the video.

 ## Disclaimer